 Plantar fasciitis pain is often experienced with the initial steps following extended periods of rest, especially a night’s sleep.
 This is because the body uses the downtime to start repairing the damaged tissue.
 When the tissue is not completely healed and steps are taken, the tears rip back open, which causes the sharp, intense pain.

 Another source of heel pain is Achilles tendinitis.
 Much like with plantar fasciitis, this is an overuse injury that happens to soft tissue, in this case the Achilles tendon.
 This form of tendinitis is common for runners and “weekend warriors” (adults who often are sedentary during the week but engage in intense athletic activity on the weekends).

 Amniovo and Athletes

 This therapy can be effective for anyone, but is particularly appealing to athletes.
-It is a great alternative to surgical procedures and does not come with the disappointment that can be faced by failed cortisone shots.
+It is a great adjunct with surgical procedures increasing their success rates and improving overall outcome.
 Whereas you do not have to be a professional athlete to receive this advanced heel pain treatment option, you may be interested in knowing that it has been used to treat professional basketball players in the NBA.

 Amniotic tissue-derived matrix, such as Amniovo, is one form of heel pain treatment that we might recommend, but there are several other approaches we might use as well.
 Our treatment plan will depend on your unique situation, including foot structure and gait pattern.
 If you have any questions about care we provide for heel pain, simply give us a call at (516) 541-9000 or schedule an appointment at our Massapequa, NY office online today.